zakarfihabanno/Twilight-To-Power/README.md

     * Item 3a
     * Item 3b

+(Poi diciamo anche come avere un'altra persona a monitorarti è oscuro, ecc.)

-Stuff I'll add in the future:
+ - - - - - - - - - - - - - - - - Stuff I'll add in the future:

 ## Emotional control
 There is a basic formula to dealing with your problems, here is a graph to show it: